RachelMizer/ProjectOrderly/docs/S4-Agile/Epic4-Business-Admin-Tools.md

 *"As a business admin, I want a persistent admin navigation menu with routes to all admin sections and a clear admin interface so I can move between tools quickly."*

-**Note:** Frontend work only

-## F4.2 — Admin Dashboard Navigation (Frontend)
+## UX4.2 — Admin Dashboard Navigation (UX)

 ### Description

-Create the admin navigation shell and routing structure.
+Design and build the UI components for the admin navigation shell and page layout wrapper.
+No live API wiring — render as if the user is a business admin.
+F4.2 depends on this card.

 ### Tasks

-- F4.2.1 Create admin navigation menu
+- UX4.2.1 Admin navigation menu layout and design
-- F4.2.2 Add routes:
-  - Products
-  - Inventory
-  - Suppliers
-  - Reports
-  - Settings
+- UX4.2.2 Nav link states — default, active, hover
-- F4.2.3 Ensure consistent layout across all admin pages
+- UX4.2.3 Consistent admin page layout wrapper applied across all admin pages
+- UX4.2.4 Placeholder/disabled state for deferred routes (Suppliers, Settings)
+- UX4.2.5 Responsive behavior for admin nav

 ### Acceptance Criteria

-- Navigation works across all admin pages
+- Navigation menu is visually complete with all active routes represented
+- Link states (default, active, hover) are implemented
-- UI layout is consistent
+- Admin page layout wrapper is consistent and ready to wrap all admin pages
+- Deferred routes are visually present but clearly inactive
+- Components are ready for routing and role wiring — no hardcoded logic that would block integration

+## F4.2 — Admin Dashboard Navigation (Frontend Integration)

+### Description

+Wire the admin navigation UI components (UX4.2) to React Router and the auth context.
+Handles role-based visibility and redirect logic.

+> Depends on UX4.2 and F4.1.

+### Tasks

+- F4.2.1 Connect nav links to React Router routes
+- F4.2.2 Wire role check from auth context — show admin nav only to `business` role users
+- F4.2.3 Apply admin layout wrapper across all admin pages
+- F4.2.4 Redirect unauthorized users away from admin routes
+- F4.2.5 Handle `403` responses without breaking the nav or layout

+### Acceptance Criteria

+- Navigation routes correctly to all active admin sections
-- Admin navigation is not visible to customers
+- Admin nav is not visible to customers
+- Unauthorized users are redirected correctly
+- `403` responses handled gracefully
+- Layout wrapper is consistent across all admin pages

 ---